Home » Bits » OilField Drilling Bits Complete Guide For Rig Crew

 1. Selecting the proper bit for the drilling conditions.

-2. Monitoring the drilling conditions on the prospect well so drilling performance is at least equal to or above the average in the particular area.
+2. Monitoring the drilling conditions on the prospect well so drilling performance is equal to or above the average in the particular area.

-Rotary drilling bits usually are classified according to their design as either drag bits or rolling cutter bits.
-All drag bits consist of fixed cutter blades that are integral with the body of the bit and rotate as a unit with the drill string (check also drill string components).
-The use of this type of drilling bits dates back to the introduction of the rotary drilling process in the 19th century.
-Rolling cutter bits have two or more cones contain ing the cutting elements, which rotate about the axis of the cone as the bit is rotated at the bottom of the hole.
+Rotary drilling bits are usually classified as drag bits or rolling cutter bits according to their design.
+All drag bits consist of fixed cutter blades that are integral to the body of the bit and rotate as a unit with the drill string.
+This type of drilling bits dates back to the introduction of the rotary drilling process in the 19th century.
+Rolling cutter bits have two or more cones containing the cutting elements, which rotate about the cone’s axis as the bit is rotated at the bottom of the hole.
 A two-cone rolling cutter bit was introduced in 1909.

-Please check our guide to Types of drilling bits in oilfield rigs to get more information.
+For more information, please check our guide to types of drilling bits in oilfield rigs.

 Roller Cone Drilling Bits